Language & Brain Lab

 of language processing

 Real-time language processing engages timely computation of various kinds of linguistic information, involving syntax, semantics, phonetics-phonology, and pragmatics, grounded on the general cognitive architecture.
-We investigate how combinatorial meaning is computed by the cognitive mechanisms and implemented in the human brain, probing via cases of semantic composition, underspecification, and meaning enrichment that involve semantic-pragmatic processing as well as conceptual-contextual integration (Lai et al., 2017, 2020, 2023c).
+We investigate how combinatorial meaning is computed by the cognitive mechanisms and implemented in the human brain, probing via cases of semantic composition, underspecification, and meaning enrichment that involve semantic-pragmatic processing as well as conceptual-contextual integration (Lai et al., 2017, 2020, 2023c, Lai, 2024).
 This line of research has been conducted cross-linguistically in English, Japanese, and Mandarin by far through international collaboration, aiming at obtaining a more comprehensive understanding of combinatorial meaning computation as language comprehension unfolds.

 Neural correlates of processing underspecified combinatorial meaning